DNR Properties Map

 Public archery and firearm ranges are open throughout the state for all target shooters.
 Visit each range page for facilities, contact information and access fees.

 Georgia has over 140 public boat ramps around the state.
-Use this map to find boat ramps in your area!
+Use the map to find boat ramps in your area!

 WRD partners with other agencies, school systems and organizations in operating seven regional education centers throughout the state.
 Environmental educators at the centers teach a variety of subjects related to natural resources conservation and recreation.
 Field trips, outreach programs and family recreational opportunities abound.